top of page

 Real-Life Examples of Healthy Detachment in a Difficult Marriage

+If the word detachment makes you tense up, you're not alone.
+It used to make me tense, too.
 Because detachment can feel like one of those words that freezes you the second you hear it.
 And if that happens to you?
 You’re in good company.
-It used to happen to me, too.

 Today, I just want to make it practical.
 What detachment looks like in real life, especially if your marriage is complicated.

-Sometimes it helps to start with what detachment is not, because that’s where we get tangled.
+Sometimes it helps to start with what detachment is not, because that’s where we get tangled up.
+It doesn't have to be harsh, and it's never meant to punish.

 Really, it’s the opposite.
 It’s the quiet shift that helps you stay steady when everything around you feels a bit shaky.